wp-plugins/autoptimize/readme.txt

 Tags: css, html, javascript, js, optimize, speed, cache, data-uri, aggregate, minimize, performance, pagespeed Requires at least: 2.7
 Tested up to: 3.5
-Stable tag: 1.5.1
+Stable tag: 1.6.0

-Autoptimize is a Wordpress plugin that speeds up your website, and helps you save bandwidth.
+Autoptimize is a WordPress plugin that speeds up your website, and helps you save bandwidth.

 == Description ==